Tennis, Nutrition, Pickleball

-In addition to these major electrolytes, there are other electrolytes in the body, such as calcium, magnesium, and phosphorus which plays important role in various function of our body like muscle function, nerve function, blood clotting, and maintaining healthy bones and teeth.
+In addition to these major electrolytes, there are other electrolytes in the body, such as calcium, magnesium, and phosphorus, which plays an important role in various function of our body, like muscle function, nerve function, blood clotting, and maintaining healthy bones and teeth.

 Sodium is an electrolyte that helps regulate the amount of water in and around cells.
 It also helps maintain proper blood volume and is necessary for the proper functioning of muscles and nerves.Excess sodium can lead to high blood pressure and increase the risk of cardiovascular disease.

 Potassium helps regulate the balance of fluids in and around cells and helps maintain proper nerve and muscle function.
 Potassium deficiencies can result in fatigue, muscle weakness, muscle cramps, and irregular heartbeats.

 Chloride is an electrolyte that helps maintain the balance of fluids in and around cells and helps maintain proper blood volume.
 It also works together with other electrolytes to maintain proper nerve and muscle function.

 Bicarbonate is an electrolyte that helps regulate pH levels in the body.
 It helps neutralize the body's acid and is important for maintaining proper digestive function and the proper functioning of muscles and nerves.

 Sodium, potassium, and chloride are the main electrolytes lost through sweat, and these electrolytes play a major role in maintaining proper hydration, muscle and nerve function, and blood pressure.
 When the body loses too much of these electrolytes through sweat, it can lead to dehydration and electrolyte imbalances.